AI is not purely digital infrastructure. It is an industrial system.

 Core Components of AI Compute

-At the heart of systems are powerful computing units that require a variety of minerals and materials:
+At the heart of systems; powerful computing units that require a variety of minerals and materials:

 - Central Processing Units (CPUs) and Graphics Processing Units (GPUs):